gnovos/ctx/README.md

 like == or =~ on String.

 Don't do that right now unless you like stuff to break in inexplicable ways.

-Personally, I *do* like things breaking in inexplicable ways (why else would I write things like this?) makes life interesting (also kind of explains my dating choices, when you get right down to it), but, honestly, it's your call.
+Personally, I *do* like things breaking in inexplicable ways (why else would I write things like this?) since makes life interesting (also kind of explains my dating choices, when you get right down to it), but, honestly, it's your call.